alikia2x/cvsa/doc/en/architecure/message-queue.md

 # Message Queue

-We rely on message queues to manage the various tasks that [the cralwer ](overview.md#crawler)needs to perform.
+We rely on message queues to manage the various tasks that [the cralwer](overview.md#crawler)needs to perform.

 ### Code Path